Specialising in single story only and residential dwellings.

 Lighter hoses make it much safer and easier for the operator to use when on roofs than traditional heavier 12mm ID garden hoses.

 So in a nut shell that's why I designed and use this type of cleaning system.
 If you are searching for quotes to get your solar panels cleaned by a professional, then by all means use this as a measuring stick.

 A good knowledgeable operator, a fit for purpose cleaning system and a reasonable charge rate = real value for money.

-A cheap rate, a broom, a container of detergent and a garden hose, or using a pressure washer = not really value for money.
+A cheap rate, a broom, a container of detergent and a garden hose, or using a pressure washer = not real value for money.